Welcome to today's edition of the Rush 24-7 podcast.

 This Snowden guy said he didn't vote for Obama.

-He voted third party, but he believed Obama, or he hoped Obama meant it when Obama said he was going to clean all this stuff up.
+He hoped Obama meant it when Obama said he was going to clean all this stuff up.

-And then when Obama didn't clean it up, and in fact made it worse, is when this guy said, okay, that's enough.
+And then when Obama didn't clean it up and in fact made it worse is when this guy said, okay, that's enough.

 I got to go forward.

-I gotta, I gotta go public with it.
+I got to go public with it.

 And he did.